Kaaba, Saudi Arabia - Things to Do in Kaaba

 Insider Tips

-Learn basic Arabic phrases for prayers and common interactions, and always maintain ritual purity (wudu) when entering the mosque
+Learn basic Arabic phrases for prayers and common interactions, as English may be limited outside tourist areas

 Explore Activities in Kaaba